 - Step 8 Simmer on low with the lid tilted for 1 hour or more.
 Give it a stir now and then.
 I made this in the morning and placed it in my crockpot on low for the day!
 It was a hit for the camping crowd.

-- Step 9 If you are including potatoes to thicken the soup, you can use an immersion blender half way through the cooking time and puree the entire contents until creamy.
-By pureeing the potatoes it makes the soup thicker.
+- Step 9 If you include potatoes to thicken the soup, you can use an immersion blender half way through the cooking time and puree the entire contents until creamy.
+By pureeing the potatoes, it makes the soup thicker.
 You can also add 2 Tbsp of potato flour instead to thicken the soup.
-Mix it in cold water first then drizzle into the soup halfway through cooking time until you get the consistency you like.
+Mix it in cold water first, then drizzle into the soup halfway through cooking time until you get the consistency you like.

 - Step 10 Serve and garnish with a drizzle of the reserved coconut cream on top or add one of the optional ideas below.

 - Step 11 Optional Ideas

 - Step 12 Shrimp or Crab: Before serving, add and heat for 3-4 minutes, just until the shrimp turn pink.